 Amiel: My relocation experience was great, and I feel like instead of telling me what I wanted to hear, CML were realistic and managed my expectations well.
 Their honesty and clarity ensured that there were no surprises when I arrived, which is great when moving halfway across the world!

-My girlfriend moved out with me, and CML was fantastic in helping her find a job and feel settled once she arrived.
+My girlfriend moved out with me, and CML was fantastic in helping her find a job through their sister agency, Nova Recruitment, and feel settled once she arrived.

 Tiara: Can you describe your relocation experience?